zhuher/s21-decimal/README.md

 - Trailing zeros can be as preserved as deleted (except for the `s21_truncate` function)
 - The defined type must support numbers from -79,228,162,514,264,337,593,543,950,335 to +79,228,162,514,264,337,593,543,950,335.

 💡[ Tap here](https://forms.yandex.ru/cloud/641813ff73cee70b89478991/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.